imchandanmohan/PyTorch/README.md

 # Deep Learning with PyTorch Notes

 Welcome to the repository for learning about deep learning using PyTorch!
-This repository contains notes, code examples, and resources to help you understand and implement deep learning algorithms using PyTorch.
+This repository contains notes, code examples, and resources to help you understand and implement deep learning algorithms using PyTorch

 ## About